Not everyone needs complete abstinence. Learn whether moderation management could work for your situation.

 The Limits of Moderate Drinking

-- For men: No more than 4 standard drinks in a single day with a weekly total that does not exceed 14 drinks
+- For men: No more than 4 standard drinks in a single day, with a weekly total that does not exceed 14 drinks

-- For women: No more than 3 drinks in a single day with a weekly total of no more than 7 drinks
+- For women: No more than 3 drinks in a single day, with a weekly total of no more than 7 drinks

-Research shows that women experience alcohol-related problems at lower drinking levels than men do.
+Research consistently shows that women experience alcohol-related problems at lower drinking levels than men do.
 The CDC provides additional information on how alcohol affects different populations.

-People Who Should Not Drink at All
+Who Should Not Drink at All

 - Women who are pregnant or trying to become pregnant